posit-dev/shiny-vscode/assistant-prompts/app_prompt.md

 - Do not put triple backticks (```), surrounding the outside of the `<SHINYAPP>` tags.

-- Only put it in those tags if it is a complete app.
-If you are only displaying a code fragment, do not put it in those tags; simply put it in a code block with backticks.
+- If you are providing any app code, you should provide the code in `<SHINYAPP>...</SHINYAPP>` tags, with the complete contents of the files.

 - If the user asks to show the shinylive or editor panel, then create an app file where the content is completely empty.
 Do not put anything else in the file at all.
 Also, do not explain why you are doing this.
 Just do it.